MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     ![Picture 03](../images/dp-300-lab10-sql2.png)

-1. In the new query window, copy and paste the below T-SQL into it.
+1. In the **New query** window, copy and paste the below T-SQL into it.
 Execute the query to restore the database.

     ```sql
     RESTORE DATABASE AdventureWorks2017